How to Get a Home Charger Installed

 Solo 3 Tethered vs Universal charger comparison

-Tip: 7kW is more than sufficient as most charging takes place when the vehicle is parked.
+Tip: 7kW is more than sufficient for most EV drivers’ needs as most charging takes place when the car is parked.
 This is called top up charging.

 For more information on the other factors that impact charging speeds, visit our guide on how long it takes to charge an electric car.